gulfiliz/gulfiliz.github.io/_posts/2025-03-02-quantum-chromodynamics.md

 $$T^\mu_\mu = \sum_f m_f\bar{\psi}_f\psi_f
 + \frac{\beta(g_s)}{2g_s}F^A_{\mu\nu}F^{A\mu\nu}$$

-The second term — the gluon contribution — is proportional to the beta function.
+The second term, the gluon contribution, is proportional to the beta function.

-This is the **trace anomaly** — the classical scale invariance of massless QCD is broken by quantum effects.
+This is the **trace anomaly:** the classical scale invariance of massless QCD is broken by quantum effects.